-The establishment of the Programme and the relative following integrations were authorised by a resolution of the management board (consiglio di gestione) of the Issuer on 14 May 2009 as further detailed by a resolution of the management board of the Issuer on 19 March 2010 and on 13 May 2011.
+The establishment of the Programme was authorised by a resolution of the management board (consiglio di gestione) of the Issuer on 22 June 2010 and 19 March 2019.

-The granting of the Covered Bonds Guarantee was authorised by a resolution of the Board of Directors of the Covered Bonds Guarantor on 24 July 2008 and 20 May 2009 and 9 December 2020 as further detailed and integrated by subsequent resolutions of the Board of Directors of the Covered Bonds Guarantor issued from time to time.
+The granting of the Covered Bond Guarantee was authorised by a resolution of the board of directors of the Covered Bond Guaranter on 23 June 2010, on 20 March 2019 and on 9 December 2020.